 - Cover stock pot with the lid propped open with a wooden spoon and simmer the soup for 2 to 2 1/2 hours.

-- Cool soup to room temperature then place in the refrigerator over night.
+- Cool soup to room temperature then place in the refrigerator overnight.

 - The next day, degrease the soup and gently reheat.
 Remove the beef and cut into bite sized pieces, then return to the soup.